Learning-Vault/thinkific-theme-cli/README.md

 * Help message isn't very friendly eg. `thinkcli themes <subcommand:list|download> <theme_id>`
 * As it is at the moment, the sync is strict.
 Nothing should happen to the theme when sync command is not watching the files.
-* Support only exists for themes of version 2 greater.
+* Support only exists for themes of version 2.1.x and greater.
 There is no support for version 1 themes.

 # How to develop
 * Clone it `git clone git@github.com:thinkific/think-npm.git`